jdm/who-roots-the-rooters/dump.md

 This nicely replaces
 the manual listing of data fields that we had in C++.
-If we add a field to `Element` that doesn't implement `Encodable`, the compiler will yell at us.
+The compiler will yell at us
-So we have compile-time assurance that we're tracing all the fields of our objects.
+if we add a field to `Element` that doesn't implement `Encodable`, providing compile-time assurance that we're tracing all the fields of our objects.